The Prison Seminary Model can change the culture inside a prison setting.

 The following components must be present:

-A Four-Year Accredited Degree Program
+An Accredited Degree Program

 The curriculum must be geared toward moral rehabilitation.
 All faiths are welcomed, but the student must realize the course of study will include Biblical tenets.
 Being confronted with the teaching and life of Jesus, specifically issues of servanthood, social justice, forgiveness, loving others, and the like, demand a response.